-Whether you want a behind the scenes glimpse at what it’s like to be behind the scenes at New York Fashion Week
+Whether you want a glimpse at what it’s like to be behind the scenes at New York Fashion Week, or you’re looking for a different direction for YOUR career in fashion, this one is worth a listen!

 In the interview (which you’ll love) we will cover: